philvarner/correctingthenarrative.org/content/posts/charles-venable/index.md

 >[Venable] derided the idea of giving freedmen the vote, expressing thanks that Virginia had escaped the **'black dominion'** of military Reconstruction, and derided the idea of blacks attending the University of South Carolina as **'the Fetish of abolitionists.'** Finally, he summarized Reconstruction itself as **'the cruel crotchets of a sentimental philanthropy.'**
 >
-> from *Reconstruction: America's Unfinished Revolution* by Eric Foner
+> from *Sacrificing for the Lost Cause* by Robert W. Sidwell

 ## Early Life